vdavio01/Kotlin/worksheets/one/README.md

 # Worksheet One - The Basics

-Some *simple* questions just to get you used to using Kotlin and the development environment.

 1. Implement the `accumulate` operation, which, given a collection and an operation to perform on each element of the collection, returns a new